The Ideal Response to Intervention (RTI) Implementation—Tips From the Experts

-With research highlighting potential pitfalls in the Response to Intervention (RTI) Model, top experts in the field provide tips for avoiding an ineffective implementation and how to meet the original goals of the RTI model: to provide intervention as early as possible rather than waiting for students to fail before giving additional instructional support.
+With research highlighting potential pitfalls in the Response to Intervention (RTI) Model, top experts in the field provide tips for avoiding an ineffective implementation and how to meet the original goal of the RTI model.
+That goal is to provide intervention as early as possible rather than waiting for students to fail before giving additional instructional support.

 Before delving into the solutions, let’s look at a few of the problems our expert panel pointed out that have led many RTI programs to perform poorly:

 - Overcomplicated implementations try and do too much at a time.

 - RTI is mandated without funding and other competing initiatives that make it easy to become an afterthought.

 - Many tier II and III interventions aren’t carried out by qualified educators.